 To get the best yield results with our gourmet mushroom grow kits, we recommend using one of our monotubs.
 Check them out here!

 You can also use one of our humidity domes.
 Find those here!

 **In stock, ready to ship while supplies last**

-Water Cycle: Spray with water 1-2 times per day using included ultra-fine pump mister
+- Water Cycle: Mist 1-2 times per day using included ultra-fine pump mister

 Chestnut Mushroom: This mushroom variety falls in between a white button mushroom and portobello mushrooms.
 Chestnut mushrooms have a delicious, rich, nutty flavor and a texture similar to portobellos.
 The visual appeal of Chestnut has much more to offer however.
 The caps are covered in white dots appearing to as if they were snowflakes!

 During the first 2-3 weeks of fruiting a Chestnut Mushroom Grow Kit, the surface of the block may appear to crack as if it were drying out.
 This is just the mycelium preparing to producing pins!
 By the fourth week, the pins should begin popping up all throughout the surface of the block.
 Chestnut does prefer a bit drier of an environment but can withstand more humidity and moisture as well.
 It also requires at least 12 hours of light per day.